iamcristian/Portfolio/src/content/blog/en/git-summarize.md

    git add        git commit     git push    collaboration
 ```

-Understanding this flow is crucial for effective Git usage.
 Each stage serves a specific purpose:

 1. **Working Directory**: Where you make changes
 2. **Staging Area**: Where you prepare what to commit